add_tailor()

 into two training sets, where the first is used to

-train the preprocessor and model and the second is passed to that trained
+train the preprocessor and model and the second, called the "calibration set,"

-processor and model to generate predictions, which then form the training data
+which then form the training data for the postprocessor.

-to train the
+be used to train the postprocessor.

 could also have arisen as: